 MM: It hurts.

-MM: But in a way, Jesus has already killed sin.
+MM: In a way, Jesus has already killed sin.

 MM: Violating my rules.